robotology/blocktest/README.md

-### 4.2.1.
+### 5.2.3.
 Numpy

-Optionally you can install numpy for plotting purpouse:
+Optionally you can install numpy for plotting purpose:

 ```bash
 sudo apt install python3-pip